NicoSchumm/NicoSchumm/README.md

 telegram linkedin

-🌱Right now I’m working as an intern for Frontend Development
+🌱Right now I’m working as a trainee for Frontend Development

 Frameworks: